Dewmith/inlab-bidsify/README.md

-# BIDS Converter for EEG
+# BDF to BIDS Converter

-This script automatically converts EEG recordings in `.bdf` format into a standardized [BIDS](https://bids.neuroimaging.io/) structure using the [MNE-BIDS](https://mne.tools/mne-bids/) library.
-It relies on a configuration file (`bids_configurator.txt`) to define paths, tasks, runs, and dataset metadata.
+This Python script converts EEG recordings in **BioSemi BDF format** into a **BIDS-compliant dataset** using [MNE-BIDS](https://mne.tools/mne-bids/).

+It reads a configuration file (`bids_configurator.txt`) which controls:
+- Input/output paths
+- Task and run labeling based on keywords found in filenames
+- Optional metadata descriptions
+- Dataset-wide metadata

 ## 📦 Installation